elixir-lang/elixir-lang.github.com/ja/getting-started/mix-otp/docs-tests-and-with.markdown

 On the language homepage, we mention that Elixir makes documentation a first-class citizen in the language.
 We have explored this concept many times throughout this guide, be it via `mix help` or by typing `h Enum` or another module in an IEx console.

-In this section, we will implement the parse functionality using doctests, which allows us to write tests directly from our documentation.
+In this section, we will implement the parsing functionality using doctests, which allows us to write tests directly from our documentation.
 This helps us provide documentation with accurate code samples.

 Let's create our command parser at `lib/kv_server/command.ex` and start with the doctest: